emosl/ChicasUnicornio/GDD.md

 The items play a crucial role in the game since the combination of said items can improve the possibilities for the player to defeat the enemy.
 If the player is not strategic with the combination he made, he will lose the fight against the enemy.
 Another factor that the player should be cautious about is the pace they keep while going through the level because they will always have an enemy on their backs.
 If the enemy catches up with them, they lose a life.
 At the final step of the game, Toby will have to confront his enemy.
 He will be faced with a fight that he can only win if he collected enough valuable gadgets.
 In order for Toby to win the fight he must be strong enough.to achieve this he must collect points throughout the level.

 ### **Mindset**

-What kind of mindset do you want to provoke in the player?
-Do you want them to feel powerful, or weak?
-Adventurous, or nervous?
-Hurried, or calm?
-How do you intend to provoke those emotions?
 - The mindset we want to create for the players is for them to have a sense of need to reunite Toby with his family.
 As they level up and unlock new features, we want them to feel like they are becoming stronger and more capable of overcoming challenges.
 As the player increases the level, we want to challenge them with tough enemies and obstacles that will require them to think carefully about their tactics and strategies.
 We also want them to feel rushed and excited while navigating each level.
 To evoke these emotions, we have the enemy following them around while they try to pass each level.
 Overall, the goal is to create a game that is engaging and immersive, that will make the player want to keep coming back for more.
 Always keeping the game balanced between the sense of achievement and the need to win challenges.

 ## _Technical_